 As a collective, we see individual correspondence with people on the inside as one piece of the larger struggle to abolish the prison industrial complex and to create safe, sustainable, and equitable communities.
 To this end, we see our work as a way to undermine the isolation, dehumanization, and destruction of the PIC by building grassroots networks of support and solidarity between folks on the inside and folks on the outside.

-Meetings are: first Monday of each month
+Meetings are the first Monday of each month.

 Adapted from the guidelines created for the Write to Win Collective and the Prisoner Correspondence Project and Black and Pink

 1. Think about: Why do you want to write to someone in prison?